eddiesTime/sme_app/raw_documentation.md

 ```
 _Code snippet 29: WeatherState Class_

-Inside the WeatherBloc class resides the logic of the weather functionality.
+Inside the `WeatherBloc` class resides the logic of the weather functionality.

 Each Bloc contains a getter for the `initial state` which, in this case, returns `WeatherState.initial()`.
 Furthermore, each Bloc contains the method `mapEventToState(WeatherEvent event)`, which is responsible to output a stream of `WeatherState` for the corresponding `WeatherEvent`.

 To keep the method `mapEventToState()` as lean as possible, you have to delegate the logic, when a `FetchWeather` event is emitted, to the method `_mapFetchWeatherToState()`.
-Inside this method, an asynchronous call is made, and depending on the result, either `WeatherState.loaded()` with a WeatherEntity or `WeatherState.loadingFailure()` is yielded.
-During the asynchronous call, the WeatherState `WeatherState.loading()` is yielded to indicate that an asynchronous call is taking place.
+Inside this method, an asynchronous call is made, and depending on the result, either `WeatherState.loaded()` with a weather entity or `WeatherState.loadingFailure()` is yielded.
+During the asynchronous call, the weather state `WeatherState.loading()` is yielded to indicate that an asynchronous call is taking place.

 ```dart
 ...